hilaryrichardson/richardsonlab.github.io/join/index.md

 #### Undergraduate Students/Research Assistants
-The lab is currently working virtually, but there is a lot of exciting science that we can do even with these constraints.
   * For undergraduate students at Edinburgh: [Learn more about volunteer research opportunities in PPLS](https://padlet.com/schoolofppls/mdcxnjkbspf0ljew)

 There are funding opportunities for undergraduate students interested in gaining research experience: